Office hours (updated 1/28/2023)

-- McBurney Center Access Consultants and Staff will be working remotely 8:00 AM – 4:30 PM, Monday through Friday.
+- McBurney Center Access Consultants and Staff are generally available 8:00 AM – 4:30 PM, Monday through Friday.

 Disability and Accessibility Related Events around Campus

 - February 16Improving financial security for people with disabilities through ABLE accountsPresentation by Harold Pollack, Michael Levere, Guglielmo Briscese, University of Chicago3:45 PM, Online

 - March 2Parents of Children with Disabilities in Retirement: Economic Well-Being and Benefit AdequacyPresentation by Molly Costanzo, Lisa Klein Vogel, Ph.D. student, University of Wisconsin-Madison3:45 PM, 1199 Nancy Nicholas Hall

 Also offered online

 - March 31Anticipating Disability: Design Strategies for Inclusive World Language TeachingA workshop for UW-Madison language educators led by Dr. Wade Edwards, Longwood University1:00 PM, 1418 Van Hise Hall